Skip to content

 3) Encrypt data at rest

 Encryption of data that is stored on a device, as opposed to in flight between destinations, provides similar protection.
-Organizations often can improve their cybersecurity by enabling such protection for data stored in the cloud.
+Organizations often can improve their cybersecurity by protecting data stored in the cloud.
 In studying cloud security controls, RedLock’s Cloud Infrastructure Security team found that 82 percent of databases in the public cloud are not encrypted and that misconfiguration has allowed exposure of at least one public cloud service in 40 percent of organizations.
 Such improperly configured cloud environments have contributed to large data breaches.

 4) Centralize key management